alchemyplatform/alchemy-sdk-js/README.md

 In addition to the built-in Ethers.js listeners, the Alchemy SDK includes support for [Alchemy's Subscription API](https://docs.alchemy.com/alchemy/enhanced-apis/subscription-api-websockets).
 This allows you to subscribe to events and receive updates as they occur.

-The `alchemy.ws` instance can be used can be used like the standard Ethers.js WebSocket Provider [WebSocketProvider](https://docs.ethers.io/v5/api/providers/other/#WebSocketProvider) to add listeners for Alchemy events:
+The `alchemy.ws` instance can be used can be used like the standard Ethers.js [WebSocketProvider](https://docs.ethers.io/v5/api/providers/other/#WebSocketProvider) to add listeners for Alchemy events:

 ```ts
 import { Alchemy } from 'alchemy-sdk';